 The results of the study found that students who had 50 percent simulation scored just as well as the other groups on the National nursing license examination.
 The study found no significant difference between the groups in critical thinking, clinical competency and overall readiness for practice as rated by managers at six weeks, three months and six months after working in a Registered Nursing (RN) position.

 Challenges and Limitations

-Although there are many advantages of using simulation in nursing education, there are also limitation and challenges.
-Since simulation is a relative new teaching modality, there are obstacles that schools need to overcome before implementing a simulation program.
-As with any profession, changing the way we educate students can be fought with challenge from educators who are comfortable with old teaching methods.
+Although there are many advantages of using simulation in nursing education, there are also limitations and challenges.
+Since simulation is a relatively new teaching modality, there are obstacles that schools need to overcome before implementing a simulation program.
+As with any profession, changing the way we educate students can be fought with a challenge from educators who are comfortable with old teaching methods.
 The cost of the manikins, physical space, supplies, and faculty time can be exorbitant.
 The use of simulation is only as good as the faculty who use it.
 Educators new to simulation need to be trained to follow the principles of simulation education.
-Financial support is also needed from administration to compensate faculty for training, developing scenarios and running simulation sessions.
+Financial support is also needed from the administration to compensate faculty for training, developing scenarios and running simulation sessions.
 Establishing consistency among instructors teaching simulations can be a major challenge.
 Unfamiliarity with the simulator and fear of the technology may evoke anxiety in students and faculty.
-Lastly the HPS are limited in their ability to simulate human interaction, physiological functions, and ability to express human emotions which can affect the realism of the simulation experience.
+Lastly, the HPS is limited in their ability to simulate human interaction, physiological functions, and ability to express human emotions which can affect the realism of the simulation experience.